engineyard/engineyard-dns/README.md

     $ gem install engineyard-dns

-To setup credentials for AppCloud, run the following command for the first time and you will be prompted for credentials:
+To setup credentials for Engine Yard Cloud, run the following command for the first time and you will be prompted for credentials:

     $ ey environments --all